Science at Rushey Mead Academy enables students to discover what is in the universe and how it works.

 Revision guides for sale from the Kiosk at any time.
 There are lots of other very good websites to support revision, the best being:

-Science Study Club every Wednesday 3pm to 4pm; this is a drop in session for all students for help with their Science homework, classwork, revision or any Science questions students may have.
+Science Study Club: Every Tuesday 3pm to 4pm; this is a drop in session for all students for help with their Science homework, classwork, revision or any Science questions students may have.
 Computers are available for their use.